abdullahselek/SwiftyMessenger/README.md

 $ gem install cocoapods
 ```

-To integrate Lighty into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate SwiftyMessenger into your Xcode project using CocoaPods, specify it in your Podfile:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '9.0'